Neanderthal/Neanderthal.github.io/From_Zero_Experience_in_commercial_software_development.md

     - Supervising students' assignments and providing constructive feedback.
     - Assessing laboratory work to evaluate students' understanding and proficiency in the subject matter.

-#### Speech Technology Center
-- **Duration:** 2004 - 2005 (1 year)
-- **Sector:** Forensic Analysis Tools
-- **Junior .Net Developer**
-  - Participated in speech recognition software development, focusing on authorization and authentication.
-  - Utilized C# and the .NET framework, as well as MSSQL Server for database management.